arthurcgc/modsecurity/README.md

 * crs-setup.conf
     The configuration directives/settings in this file are used to control the OWASP ModSecurity CRS.
-    The CRS assumes that modsecurity.conf has been loaded.
+    The CRS assumes that modsecurity-recommended.conf has been loaded.
 It is bundled with ModSecurity.
     The order of file inclusion in your webserver configuration should always be:
     1. modsecurity.conf
     2. crs-setup.conf (this file)